 Food scientists have claimed that wheat bread isn’t actually any better for you than white bread.

-This of course goes against the long standing notion that for healthier bread consumption we should be stocking up on wheat instead of white, but as with all things of this nature, the rules and data are ever changing.
+This of course goes against the long-standing notion that for healthier bread consumption we should be stocking up on wheat instead of white, but as with all things of this nature, the rules and data are ever-changing.

 Myhrvold is the former Chief Technology Officer of Microsoft and has over the past 15 years been advancing the culinary field through his scientific exploits.
-His team of scientists, known as Modernist Cuisine, like to go into great detail – such as testing 100 versions of a recipe – and with their first book, The Art and Science of Cooking, won the James Beard Award for Cookbook of the Year in 2012.
+His team of scientists, known as Modernist Cuisine, like to go into great detail – such as testing 100 versions of a recipe – and their first book, The Art and Science of Cooking, won the James Beard Award for Cookbook of the Year in 2012.

-Bran not the healthiest part of bread
+Bran is not the healthiest part of the bread

 After looking through 50 years of studies, Modernist Cuisine found that all different types of bread have virtually the same impact on your body.
 It was thought in the past that bran was the healthiest part of bread (tracing back to the 1970s) because it contained superior levels of fibre and vitamins, but controlled studies were never able to back this up.

 “If you look on a nutrient-by-nutrient basis,” Myhrvold explains, “there's a couple things that [wheat bread] would be slightly better on,” including vitamins like phosphorus, manganese, and selenium, “but they're generally not important in the sense that they're not things most people run a deficit of.”

 Myhrvold has also found that our bodies don’t absorb many of the vitamins and minerals that are found in raw grain, meaning that a lot of the nutrients in bran aren’t actually benefiting humans.

 So, what do you think?
 Will this be likely to change your bread shopping habits next time you visit the supermarket?
 If you're keen to know more about health-boosting foods, check out our article Superfoods: the fact and the fiction revealed.